IvS-Asteroseismology/star_shine/README.md

 [//]: # (make the badges dynamic...)

 ## What is STAR SHINE?
-STAR SHINE is a Python code that is aimed at the automatic analysis of space based light curves of eclipsing binaries and provide a measurement of eccentricity, among other parameters.
-It provides a recipe to measure timings of eclipses using the time derivatives of the light curves, using a model of orbital harmonics obtained from an initial iterative prewhitening of sinusoids.
-Since the algorithm extracts the harmonics from the rest of the sinusoidal variability eclipse timings can be measured even in the presence of other (astrophysical) signals.
-The aim is to determine the orbital eccentricity automatically from the light curve along with information about the other variability present in the light curve.
-The output includes, but is not limited to, a sinusoid plus linear model of the light curve, the orbital period, the eccentricity, argument of periastron and inclination.
+STAR SHINE is a Python code that is aimed at the automatic and fast analysis of space based light curves of variable sources.
+It implements the iterative prewhitening scheme common in asteroseismology.
+It is broadly applicable to variable sources like pulsators, eclipsing binaries, and spotted stars.
+The output includes the parameters (frequencies, amplitudes, and phases) of all sinusoids found in the light curve.
 See the documentation for more information.

 ### Reference Material